 The panels are the brainchild of unsung British artist, John Thornton.
 They are of such international importance that this collection is comparable with an exhibition of Rembrandt or Vermeer.
 Find out more >

 Conservation & Restoration

-In the largest conservation and restoration project of its kind in the UK.
-Cutting-edge science is meeting ancient craftsmanship.
-The project is drawing upon international expertise, from masons and carvers to glass conservators, at the award-winning stone and stained-glass studios.
+Cutting-edge science meets ancient craftsmanship in the largest conservation and restoration project of its kind in the UK.
+The project is drawing upon international expertise from masons and carvers to glass conservators at the award-winning stone and stained glass studios.

 The Stoneyard - almost 3,500 stones need conserving or replacing on the East End.
 Tradiotional, medieval skills and ground-breaking technology work hand-in-hand to keep the structure secure for the future.